mainmatter/mainmatter.com/_posts/2020-10-30-the-guide-to-making-remote-work-work.md

 ## A remote culture

-One of the key insights we gained is understanding that remote work is fundamentally different from working in an office.
-Going remote cannot mean mimicking the office and continuing to do the same things, just now remotely.
-It requires sometimes substantially different practices when it comes to collaboration and management and a lot of attention to aspects that are less relevant when every team member works from the same location.
+Adopting a remote working model does not necessarily have to mean for everyone to go fully remote.
+It is a completely reasonable approach to simply make remote work an option and still keep the office for everyone who likes to continue working from it.
+However, it is an all–or–nothing kind of change in terms of working culture regardless of how many team members will actually be working remotely.
+Remote work requires fundamentally different practices when it comes to collaboration and management and a lot of attention to aspects that are less relevant when the entire team works from the same location.

 Possibly the single most important of these aspects is transparency and the flow and sharing of information.
-People being out of the loop and not having access to information that is relevant for their work, is probably the worst threat remote teams face.
-While diagrams, concepts, or calendars pinned to the wall (or the sticky-notes sprint board that has turned into a status symbol for teams that "do agile" in the past years) are reasonable and probably good tools for sharing information among people that all work from the same location, in a remote environment, these practices obviously don't work.
+While diagrams, concepts, or calendars pinned to the wall (or the sticky-notes sprint board that has turned into a status symbol for teams that "do agile" in the past years) are reasonable and probably good tools for sharing information among people that all work from the same location, in a remote environment, these practices don't work.
+All information shared in such ways will be completely invisible for everyone who is not in the office, excluding remote team members from participating in decision-making processes and preventing them from effectively contributing to the common goal.

 ![Burn down your sticky notes walls](/assets/images/posts/2020-10-30-the-guide-to-making-remote-work-work/burn-down-your-sticky-notes-walls.jpg#@1000-2000)

-Adopting a remote working model does not necessarily have to mean for everyone to go fully remote.
-It is completely fine to simply make remote work an option and keep the office for everyone who likes to continue working from it.
-However, it is an all–or–nothing kind of change in terms of working culture.
-When most of the team is still working from the same office, it is easy to forget about the remote team members, still continue with the same practices as before, and only keep the remote people in the loop by sending them occasional updates or bringing them in remotely to otherwise in-office meetings.
-However, doing that necessarily alienates the remote team members – they lack transparency and cannot participate in decision-making processes – or even if they are given the opportunity to give their input and express opinions, they won't be able to do so simply because they lack the necessary insights.

 While direct communication in the office is not something anyone should prohibit, all the information and decisions that are made in any conversations